airyhq/airy/docs/docs/integrations/rasa-suggested-replies.md

       - action: utter_happy
 ```

-Now we only need to update our [custom Rasa connector](https://rasa.com/docs/rasa/connectors/custom-connectors/) for Airy Core to this response type.
+Now we need to update our [custom Rasa connector](https://rasa.com/docs/rasa/connectors/custom-connectors/) for Airy Core to this response type.
 For
 this we extend the [send_response method](https://github.com/airyhq/rasa-demo/blob/4f2fdd6063385cea805f2d70755733de347e8792/channels/airy.py#L32) in the Airy connector so that it calls the [suggest replies API](/api/endpoints/messages#suggested-replies) whenever
 it encounters a custom response payload: